-The inflationary environment over the last few years continues to present risk for CNXM and the broader natural gas industry.
-If inflation were to increase materially for any extended period of time, and CNXM is unable to successfully mitigate the impact, our costs could increase further, having a greater impact on our financial position.
-Higher interest rates increased our costs on borrowings under our Credit Facility in the first half of 2024, but it is currently anticipated that the Federal Reserve will make cuts to relevant interest rates later in 2024.
-CNXM remains committed to our ongoing efforts to increase the efficiency of our operations and improve costs, which may, in part, offset any additional cost increases from inflation.
+The inflationary environment over the last few years, primarily related to steel, diesel fuel and labor, continues to present risk for CNXM and the broader natural gas industry.
+If inflation were to increase materially for any extended period of time, and CNXM is unable to successfully mitigate the impact, our costs could increase further, thus having a greater impact on our financial position.
+CNXM remains committed to our ongoing efforts to increase the efficiency of our operations and improve costs, which may, in part, offset any additional potential cost increases from inflation.